saraedum/zagreb/README.md

-# A very outdated Arduino Program to Drive a Wall of LED Lights
+# An Arduino Program to Drive a Wall of LED Lights

 To build and install this Sketch, do the following: